MV Mark W. Barker

 MV Mark W. Barker is a large diesel-powered lake freighter owned and operated by the Interlake Steamship Company.
 She is the first of the River-class freighters constructed for an American shipping company.
 MV Mark W. Barker is the first ship on the Great Lakes to be powered with engines that meet EPA Tier 4 standards.
+It is the first U.S.-flagged, Jones Act-compliant ship built on the Great Lakes since 1983.
+The ship is named after the president of the Interlake Steamship Company.

 Description

 The vessel was built by Fincantieri Bay Shipbuilding at Sturgeon Bay, Wisconsin.
 Construction began in mid-2019.
 Her self-unloader was SS American Victory's boom that was taken off before the ship was scrapped.